ueen/RoomAssetHelper/README.md

 1. Use `RoomAssetHelper.databaseBuilder()` instead of `Room.databaseBuilder()`
 2. Also specify the version as last parameter in the databaseBuilder
+3. (optional) Specify a path under "assets" like "databases/"
-3. (optional) Specify the Table and columns you want to preserve
+4. (optional) Specify the Table and columns you want to preserve

 ```kotlin
   val db = RoomAssetHelper.databaseBuilder(applicationContext, AppDatabase::class.java, "chinook.db", 2).build()